isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-watercolor/index.md

 You can comfortably enjoy your paintwork without having to worry about finger fatigue with the smoothly designed handle.
 Equally the rust proof ferrule hold the bristles firmly and the brush giving your brush durable performance
 Pros:
 - Durable
-- Variety� size and shapes
+- Variety size and shapes
 - Applicable of acrylic and oil-based paints
 - Soft bristles
 - Affordable